ingenarel/cli-resource/readme.md

 this is a real time cli text based renderer that renders your cpu usage as a chart.

-well, anyone can make a chart. but the thing is it's fully customizable to your liking.
+well, anyone can make a chart. but the thing is it's fully procedural and you can customize it to your liking.

 you can customize it in the resource_monitor.cfg file. this will be in the same directory as the python file. and you can't still find it, you probably need to run the script first.